 Rabbits can be affectionate companions.
 They are not, however, naturally predisposed to feel at ease around humans.
-In a laboratory setting, in particular, being approached and subsequently scruffed by an unfamiliar human is likely to induce fear and stress responses - and possibly skew research data.
-Participants in AWI’s Laboratory Animal Refinement & Enrichment Forum recently shared their personal experience concerning the most practical and effective ways of getting rabbits to trust their human handlers.
-Many forum participants advised avoiding startling noises - but added that making some noise helps let them know who and where you are:
+In a laboratory setting, in particular, being approached and subsequently scruffed by an unfamiliar human is likely to induce fear and stress responses—and possibly skew research data.
+Participants in AWI’s Laboratory Animal Refinement and Enrichment Forum recently shared their personal experience concerning the most practical and effective ways of getting rabbits to trust their human handlers.
+Many forum participants advised avoiding startling noises—but added that making some noise helps let them know who and where you are:

 From day one, staff announce their presence by knocking on the door before entering the animal room and vocalize/talk to the animals to habituate them to their presence and voice.
 As part of the husbandry procedure, all of the cages are opened at the same time and left open during the presence of the husbandry staff in the room. … As the days go by, entering the room induces less and less fear behavior (mainly frantically running around the cage or going into hiding) and more and more animals are seen sitting at the front of the cage.

 My first defense was always background noise—radio or television, at a low volume.
 My rabbits developed a preference for a particular station on the radio.
 This helps small noises become less threatening. … I, too, never stop talking in a rabbit room, low and calm.